 An investment property needs to be appropriately protected.
 Residential Landlords’ Insurance can give you peace of mind and confidence that your property will be looked after should something go wrong.
 For an outlay of a few hundred dollars a year, you can be covered for not only damage to buildings and contents, but also for rental default and damage by tenants.
+If your property is rented through Airbnb, insurance is slightly more involved and our article on this can help.

 Residential Landlords Insurance are categorised into two different covers: